 February 13th.
 Zoom Dusty Gedge.
 A look at two London-based studies on Green roofs and Black Redstart.
 Dusty has been a birdwatcher all his life and has broad interest in nature whether it be wild bees, butterflies or wildflowers.
 Birds led to his career in green infrastructure.
 Currently the President of the European Federation of Green Roof Associations (EFB) and founder of Livingroofs.org, Dusty Gedge is a recognised authority, designer and consultant on green roofs and green infrastructure.

 March 13th.
-St Johns Mike Toms.
+St Johns CLUB AGM, and a talk by Mike Toms.
 Mike will bring us up to date with the latest research and thinking behind feeding garden birds.
 A subject guaranteed to provoke debate and discussion.
 Mike is Head of Communications at the British Trust for Ornithology (BTO), responsible for science communication.
 Much of his work is geared towards public engagement in ‘Citizen Science’, delivering quality research through networks of keen amateurs.
 He has been with the BTO since 1994 and has also worked on owls, bird migration, monitoring methods, garden ecology, and mammals (amongst others) during his time with the organisation.

 April 10th.
 St Johns Marcus Kohler.
 Marcus will provide an insight to the club on the relationship between the counties’ birds and wildlife with the planning and development industry and the part ecology plays on how planning policy decisions are made.
 Marcus is a well-known county birder and ecologist who runs his own ecological consultancy.
 He has travelled extensively in pursuit of birds and wildlife.